ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Results

-We identify binary/multiple systems within the SCUBA-2 cores, whose sizes are smaller or comparable to field-of-view (FOV) of ALMA 12 m array, following the same strategy used in previous works \citep[e.g.,][]{tobin_vla_2016,Tobin2022}.
-The core sizes are listed in Table \ref{tab:binary} and Table \ref{tab:single}.
-In total, we identify 13 binary/multiple systems and 29 single systems, and one binary system candidate (one of its members is a prestellar core).
-Here we note again that our observations cannot resolve systems below 140 au separation, thus some single star systems could also be very close binary/multiple system.
+We identify binary/multiple systems within the SCUBA-2 cores, whose sizes are smaller than or comparable to the FOV of the ALMA 12 m array, following the same strategy used in previous works \citep[e.g.,][]{tobin_vla_2016,Tobin2022}.
+The core sizes are listed in Table \ref{tab:binary} and \ref{tab:single}.
+In total, we identify 13 binary/multiple systems and 29 single systems, and one binary-system candidate (one of its members is a prestellar core).
+Here we note again that our observations cannot resolve systems with below 140 au separation, thus some single star systems could also be very close binary/multiple systems.
 Some ALMASOP sources were also observed in the VANDAM survey \citep[see Table \ref{tab:tobin};][]{Tobin2022}.
-We find that two single proto-star systems (G206.12-15.76 \& G211.47-19.27S) in the ALMASOP survey were further resolved to very close binary/multiple systems in the VANDAM survey.
-However, the very close binary/multiple systems in G206.12-15.76 \& G211.47-19.27S are apparently formed due to disk fragmentation, and hence their properties are not determined by the fragmentation of their natal dense cores.
-Therefore, they are treated as "single stars" in below analysis of the relations between core properties and protostellar multiplicity.
+We find that two single-protostar systems (G206.12-15.76 and G211.47-19.27S) in the ALMASOP survey were further resolved to very close binary/multiple systems in the VANDAM survey.
+However, the very close binary/multiple systems in G206.12-15.76 and G211.47-19.27S are apparently formed due to disk fragmentation, and hence their properties are not determined by the fragmentation of their natal dense cores.
+Therefore, they are treated as single stars in the below analysis of the relations between core properties and protostellar multiplicity.
 The other single stars in ALMASOP survey remain to be single in the VANDAM survey.

-To quantify the multiplicity in each Orion GMC, we adopt the statistical parameters of multiplicity frequency (MF) and companion star fraction (CSF) from Batten (1973).
-They give a good indication of the proportion of binary/multiple systems and an average number of companions.
-The two quantities associated with the number of star systems and companions are given by:
+To quantify the multiplicity in each Orion GMC, we adopt the statistical parameters of MF and CSF from Batten (1973).
+They give a good indication of the proportion of binary/multiple systems and the average number of companions.
+The two quantities associated with the number of star systems and companions are given by